 The pages from “The National Watercraft Collection” which describe the Institution’s Model # 39198 provide much information about Lion‘s pedigree (see pp. 164-166 and 179-181.)
 Chapelle also gives a prominent narrative description of the model and vessel in “The American Fishing Schooners.”
 In both accounts, Chebacco boats represented by the model are described as fast and very seaworthy.

-During my pre-arranged visit to a Smithsonian warehouse in 2009 where the model was stored, I was allowed to take pictures, a few of which are included in the gallery below.
+I had the privilege of seeing the Institution’s model in person.
+During a 2009 visit to the Smithsonian warehouse where the model is stored, I was allowed to take pictures, a few of which are included in the gallery below.

 At least two other models of Lion exist: one by well known model maker and historian Erik A. R. Ronnberg, Jr; and another by James Shoesmith which is now part of Mystic Seaport‘s collection.
 I was able to see Shoesmith’s model located in the Seaport’s storage facility.
 The Seaport also graciously provided a few excellent pictures of their model, which I have included below.